JiaHaoLim/Retail-Object-Recognition/README.md

 ## Usage:
   Input `python main.py CONFIG_FILE.yml`\
-  A config guide as well as sample configs have been provided in `configs/`.\
+  A configuration guide as well as sample configurations have been provided in `configs/`\
-  The config folder can be changed in `main.py`
+  The configuration folder can be changed in `main.py`